SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 'E'.
 If any other characters (including lowercase 's', 'e', etc.) are the first or last characters, then the file is considered invalid.

-However, you must permit the application to write information into the file.
+#### The Reference Monitor Must:
+1. Allow all functionality of each method, per the list of [RepyV2 API calls](../Programming/RepyV2API.md)
+  *This includes creating new files
+  *Opening an existing file
+  *Reading valid file using readat()
-The application should not be blocked from performing any writeat() operation, because when it chooses it may later write 'S' at the start and 'E' at the end.
-Note that checking if the file starts with 'S' and ends with 'E' is only performed when close is called.
+  *Writing to file using writeat().
+The application should not be blocked
+from performing any writeat() operation, because  'S' and 'E' may later be written to the begining and end of the file respectively.
+  *Check if the file starts with 'S' and ends with 'E', only when close() is called.

+2. Not produce any errors
+  *Normal operations should not be blocked or produce any output
+  *Invalid operations should not produce any output to the user
+#### The Reference Monitor Should:
+1. Store two copies of the same file (filename.a and filename.b )
-You may store two copies of A/B files on disk, one that is the valid backup (which is used for reading) and the other that is written to.
-When an app calls ABopenfile(), this indicates that the A/B files, which you should name filename.a and filename.b, should be opened.
+  *One is a valid backup, and the other that is written to
+2. When an app calls ABopenfile(), this indicates that the A/B files, which you should name filename.a and filename.b, should be opened.
-When the app calls readat(), all reads must be performed on the valid file.
-Similarly, when the app calls writeat(), all writes must be performed on the invalid file.
+3. When the app calls readat(), all reads must be performed on the valid file
+4. Similarly, when the app calls writeat(), all writes must be performed
+on the invalid file.

+You may store two copies of A/B files on disk, one that is the valid backup file.
 If the app uses ABopenfile() to create a file that does not exist (by setting create=True when calling ABopenfile()), the reference monitor will create a new file 'SE' in filename.a and an empty file called filename.b.
 When close() is called on the file, if a file is